loverly/awesome-automata/README.md

 and reach a set of __final__ or __accepting__ states and terminal states that reset the machine.

+For circular machines like stop lights and vending machines, whenever the initial

 # Don't We Have Enough Robots?